I-TECH-UW/OpenELIS-Global-2/docs/install.md

     ``/etc/tomcat/ssl/private/tomcat_cert.key``

-### Optionally install Postgresql
+### Install Postgresql
-OpenELIS-Global is configured to work with a docker based Postgresql instance, but also supports connecting to a full Postgresql instance.
+OpenELIS-Global is configured to be able to install a docker based version of Postgres, but for this is generally not recommended for production databases
-If you have doubts about docker's reliability for preserving your database, use the following steps to install a full instance of postgresql.
+If you trust docker to provide your database, you can ignore this section

 1. Install Postgresql